Skip to Content

 We all define emergencies differently, so it is a personal decision,” says Rebell.

-In the end, deciding what is an emergency is a difficult decision that can vary by the individual.
+In the end, deciding what constitutes an emergency is difficult and can vary by individual.
 Both Rebell and Hill recommend asking yourself a series of questions about how crucial the purchase is and its consequences before deciding to pull from emergency savings.

 Emergency spending is justified if you will face financial consequences and don't have an alternative resource for payment.
 It might not be an emergency if you can put off the purchase.